What You'll Need

 Your grind size and quality are crucial factors that will impact the length of your brew and the taste.
 For Aeropress brewing, medium-fine grind size is ideal for helping hit the target brew length of 1:00 – 2:00 minutes (depending on the recipe)

 Adjust your grind size finer if your cup is too sour and slighly more coarse if you notice any bitterness in the cup.
 Also, refer to the water temperature guidelines by roast type as it will greatly improve the quality of your cup.

 Step 2: Rinse Your Filter

 Place your AeroPress filter paper in the basket with the smooth side facing toward the coffee and the rough side facing downward.
 Placing the filter this way will help with overall flow rate.

 Next rinse the paper filter with hot water; otherwise, it will give off a papery taste.
 You can also quickly rinse the body of the AeroPress to help heat up the entire device.

 You can now screw on the filter holder to the bottom of the AeroPress.

 Step 3: Add Coffee and Heat Up Your Water

-Next, heat 700 grams of high-quality spring water to the ideal brewing temperature for the roast type (hotter for light roasts, cooler for darker roasts).
-With Chemex brewing, it is most ideal to brew slightly hotter to help with extraction.
+Make sure you are using high-quality spring water heated to the ideal brewing temperature for the roast type (hotter for light roasts, cooler for darker roasts).

 Step 5: Remaining Pour